 Whilst a Fitbit sits comfortably on your wrist, it’s probably less comfortable when looped around your dog’s collar.
 PitPat is designed to sit comfortably and quietly on your dog’s collar so that they shouldn’t notice it at all.
 That’s why we’ve made it seriously light and small, at just 16 grams weight and 32mm height, so that even the smallest dogs can use it.

 PitPat has been described as a ‘Fitbit for dogs’ before, but there’s a lot more to us than that.
-With thousands of dogs in the PitPat Pack, from all over the world, when you buy a PitPat or join PitPat Life, you’re joining an active and growing community of dog owners who use the activity tracking that we provide to keep their dogs healthy and happy.
-Get started from just £4 per month for a PitPat Life membership, or £39 for a PitPat with no subscription.
+With thousands of dogs in the PitPat Pack, from all over the world, when you buy a PitPat you’re joining an active and growing community of dog owners who use the activity tracking that we provide to keep their dogs healthy and happy.
+Get started for just £39 for a PitPat with no subscription.

 You might also like